nanaagyei/code-explain/RAILWAY_DEPLOYMENT.md

 openssl rand -hex 32  # For SECRET_KEY
 openssl rand -hex 32  # For JWT_SECRET
 ```

+**⚠️ IMPORTANT NOTES:**
+- **DATABASE_URL is REQUIRED** - Without it, the backend will crash on startup
+- Railway provides `postgresql://` URLs - the code handles the conversion automatically
+- After adding variables, Railway will automatically redeploy the service
+- If you see errors about missing environment variables, double-check the Variables tab
+- Variable names are case-sensitive: `DATABASE_URL` not `database_url`

 ### 5.4: Verify Build Settings